Jimmy Recard

+"Jimmy Recard" is a song by Australian hip hop musician Drapht, released in May 2008 by Obese Records as the lead single from his third studio album, Brothers Grimm (2009).

+Written and recorded by Drapht in 2008 alongside Trials from Funkoars, "Jimmy Recard" was a commercial success, receiving airplay across various radio stations in Australia, peaking at number 92 on the ARIA Singles Chart, and polling at number 10 and number 71 in Triple J's Hottest 100 of 2008 and the 2025 Hottest 100 of Australian Songs, respectively.

+Background

-"Jimmy Recard" is the first single released by Australian hip hop artist, Drapht, taken from his third album, Brothers Grimm.
-"Jimmy Recard" received airplay on radio stations across Australia.
-In an interview with Triple J, Drapht explained how he came up with the name.I was thinking of successful names so I jumped on the net and actually googled successful names and came up with James and Recard.
+In an interview with Australian youth radio station Triple J, Drapht explained how he came up with the name.I was thinking of successful names so I jumped on the net and actually Googled successful names and came up with James and Recard.
 So I changed James to Jimmy and used Recard as the last name.
 I think a name does a lot for a character and where you go in life.
 And it was a positive track on the record because a lot of my stuff kind of feeds from negative ideas.

+Commercial performance

+"Jimmy Recard" peaked at number 92 on the ARIA Top 100 Singles Chart on the chart issued 9 February 2010.
+The song also reached number 1 on the AIR Charts in April 2009.

+"Jimmy Recard" was a commercial success, receiving airplay on various radio stations across Australia.

-The single reached #1 on the AIR Charts and #10 in Triple J's Hottest 100 for 2008, and #71 on the Triple J Hottest 100 of Australian Songs in 2025.
+On 25 January 2009, the song polled at number 10 in Triple J's Hottest 100 of 2008.
+On 25 July 2025, it was ranked at number 71 in the Hottest 100 of Australian Songs in 2025.

-The single also broke into the top 100 in the ARIA Charts reaching #92.